Skip to content

 Log Access

-If log access is enabled in settings, you can open the Logs modal from the toolbar and:
+If log access is enabled in settings, you can open the Logs modal from the account and settings menu and:

 • Turn verbose logging on/off